-All other expenditures require prior approval by the City Council for officials or City Manager for employees.
-The following expenses also require prior City Council or city manager approval:
+All other expenditures require prior approval by the City Council for officials.
+The following expenses also require prior City Council approval:

-- International travel: - Expenses exceeding \$2,000 per trip.
+- International travel; - Expenses exceeding \$2,000 per trip.

 Examples of organizations that host seminars, conferences, and meetings applicable to City operations and eligible for reimbursement under this policy include, but are not limited to: